 There is an active airfield below Wilson's autograph.
-Can anyone RECOGNIZE it?
+Site visitor and Santa Monica resident Marc Norman identifies the airfield as Clover Field.
+Compare the aerial photograph at the link with the one above and you'll find the similarities.
+You'll also be able to notice some differences between this image, made in 1928, and the one at the link taken only five years later in 1933.
 Note the pencil lines inscribed at the edges of this photograph.
 For framing or cropping?
-Site visitor and Santa Monica resident Marc Norman identifies the airfield as Clover Field.
-Compare the aerial photograph at the link with this one and you'll find the similarities.
-You'll also be able to notice some differences between this image, made in 1928, and the one at the link taken only five years later in 1933.

 northbound on the 30th for Phoenix.
 He was on his way from